A Book ReviewTitle: Not by Might, Nor by Power

 Then the Inquisition BeganThe proper response to a move by the Spirit of God is to embrace it — even if you don't understand it all.
 This requires a certain step of faith.
 The Holy Spirit is not always a "gentleman."
 He is first of all the Lord God Almighty, who gives the gifts according to His will.
 And He is not over-concerned about preserving our respectability or obeying our standards of decorum or staying strictly within the boundaries of our human understanding.
 Sometimes he breaks our established paradigms.
 His aim is to bring glory to Jesus Christ, who has ascended to the Father and who will return in power and glory.
 But not all CC pastors were willing to take that step, and as I said earlier, many were not happy about the revival and the widening influence that Lonnie's ministry was starting to have.
 A crisis would soon follow, especially as more and more news got back to Costa Mesa about what was spreading.
 There was alarm that the "Calvary Chapel" brand name would be tainted, and that people entering a CC church would not find things in accordance with their expectations.
 "Someone would come in wanting to get a hamburger and would end up being given tacos instead," as one CC leader reportedly said about the matter.

 God is not the author of schisms.
 I will be up front here about my opinion concerning the sad episode, which Lonnie very truthfully records on pages 146 to 148, in the section entitled "Messy."
 I regard it as probably being the sorriest mistake that pastor Chuck Smith ever made.
 However, all of this has been erased from the official histories.
-As I recollect, Carol Wimber, in her memoir of John Wimber, tried to put the best spin on the matter she could, trying to underplay what happened as much as possible.
-It was obvious to me, reading her account, that the Wimbers were rather hurt by being forced to leave.
+As I recollect, Carol Wimber, in her memoir of John Wimber, tried to put the best spin on the matter she could, and being forgiving, she underplayed what happened as much as possible.
+But it was obvious to me, reading her account, that the Wimbers were rather hurt by being forced to leave.
 On the other hand, Lonnie is more straightforward in describing things.
 Pastor Chuck Smith did not like the revival that was happening — it broke his paradigm of expectations — and he made it very clear to everyone that things were going to be either Chuck's way or the highway.
-To put it bluntly, pastor John Wimber and Lonnie Frisbee and CC Yorba Linda, and anyone else who sided with them, were being kicked out of the CC movement, and an "official explanation" was made up for public consumption to explain why.
+To put it bluntly, pastor John Wimber and Lonnie Frisbee and CC Yorba Linda, and anyone else who sided with them, were being kicked out of the CC movement, and an "official explanation" was cooked up for public consumption to explain why.
 After first describing the initial, positive aftermath of the Mother's Day revival, Lonnie immediately goes on to give an account of what happened next, which I think is very important to know:

 …Then to everyone's joy, the young people started bringing their friends, leading them to Christ, praying for the sick, and casting out demons.
 Within two or three months, the church practically doubled. …It was wonderful and exciting and powerful.I have to disagree a little bit with Lonnie here: God was not to blame for this schism, although in His grace He found ways to work around it.
 Unfortunately, being human, church leadership sometimes creates false dichotomies in order to confuse and cover up an issue, and this is precisely what Chuck Smith did here.
 On the contrary, God is only going one direction, and there is therefore no contradiction in His Kingdom between teaching the scriptures, worship, evangelism, church planting, and demonstrating the reality of Christ's resurrection through the supernatural power of the Holy Spirit — healing the sick and casting out demons and prophecy and, yes, speaking in new tongues.
 God's Kingdom is universal and encompasses all these.